 She has extensive administrative and clinical experience in child and adult psychiatric hospitals and prior to joining the School of Social Work at the University of Central Florida she served as the Executive Director of Psychiatry at Winter Park Memorial Hospital and was in private practice.
 The National Association of Social Workers recognized her as an outstanding university teacher and she previously received the University of Central Florida Women Making History: The Faculty Women Prominence Project award.
 She passionately believes that every child deserves a healthy social and emotional start in life, free of illness and trauma within a safe, loving and affirming environment that encourages the child’s optimal mental health and developmental functioning.

-- Ph.D., Social Work, New York University
+- Ph.D., Doctor of Philosophy, Social Work, New York University

 - LCSW, Licensed Clinical Social Worker

 - Chronic illness in children and parental stress